How to Avoid Scams

 Sometimes the flat numbering may be different from the address that you've been given as they use the Scottish council flat numbering system where the first number is the floor and the second number is the flat (e.g. 3f2).
 If you're not sure which flat it is you are looking for then you may have to do a few searches until you find the right one.If you cannot find the property on the listing, then you can call or email the council’s landlord registration team at 0131 469 5293 or email@example.com.

 If you are renting a room as a lodger from a landlord who will be living in the property with you, then the landlord may not need to be registered in this situation.
 If you are unsure, come and speak to the Advice Place.

-From 31st January 2018 Letting agents in Scotland need to be registered in the same way.
-There will be a statutory Letting Agent Code of Practice.
+From 1st October 2018 all letting agents in Scotland will need to be registered .
+A letting agent code of practice came into force on 31 January 2018.
+This is a statutory Letting Agent Code of Practice.
 If your letting agent is not meeting this code of practice then you can take them to the First-tier Tribunal of the Scotland Housing and Property Chamber who can enforce the code.
-Previously many agencies voluntarily registered for membership with the following regulatory bodies and may continue to do so.
+All letting agents must be a memebr of a property redress scheme.
+Previously, many agencies voluntarily registered for membership with the following regulatory bodies and may continue to do so:

 Assocation of Rental Letting Agents